faizanvahevaria/faizanvahevaria.github.io/_posts/2016-12-24-why-i-stopped-watching-news.md

 I have always been doing things before anyone else(the ones I know) does in my age Like, School, Job, Business, Marriage(probably).

 Similarly, I stopped watching the news in the early stage of my life.
-I was just a normal FAT kid but my interested were a bit different than others.
+I was just a normal FAT kid but my interests were a bit different than others.

 I used to watch TV a lot, almost 8-10 hours a day.
 I was tired of watching the cartoons and other fun stuff.
 I was more interested in increasing the intelligence.
 Once an old man told me that Reading newspapers and watching news increases the knowledge and I started doing that. **Acquiring Knowledge changes your perception of life.**